Run Metadata for Machines workshops

 Previous M4M Workshops

-Since October 2018, six M4M workshops have been conducted.
-Webpages describing these workshops, and links to their outputs will be added to the website shortly.
-The number of requested M4M workshops grows rapidly throughout numerous domains.
-Examples of metadata reuse between M4M stakeholders will be highlighted in the GO FAIR/ CODATA Convergence Symposium, November 30 to December 4, 2020.
+Examples of metadata reuse between M4M stakeholders have been highlighted in the GO FAIR/ CODATA Convergence Symposium, November 30 to December 4, 2020.

 As of July 2021, 17 M4M workshops have been completed, covering diverse of disciplines (e.g., wind energy, socio-economic research, clinical and laboratory studies of infectious disease, veterinary science and others).
 The success of the M4M methods has resulted in uptake of the M4M workshop in numerous international funding organisations to ensure grantees produce FAIR research data.
 These funders include, the Dutch ZonMw, the Danish DeiC, the UK’s Wellcome Trust and National Institute for Health Research, the Austrian Science Fund, the Canadian Institutes of Health Research, the Swiss National Science Foundation and US National Institutes of Health (link).
 We have now a growing list of requests from specialised groups requesting M4Ms for their domain.

 >> Read more on M4M workshops <<